romz-pl/yumbo/doc/post-05/text.md

-# Python for data scientists
+# Python for Data Scientists

 Python has established itself as one of the most versatile and accessible languages in data science.
 From its humble beginnings as a general-purpose scripting language, Python has evolved into a cornerstone for data analysis, machine learning, and scientific computing, thanks to its vibrant ecosystem of libraries.
 Today, I want to highlight three essential libraries that every data scientist should master: **NumPy**, **pandas**, and **matplotlib**.